 Dress in the temple should be clean, neat and conservative.
-One should avoid brightly colored clothes, outlandish clothes, heavy makeup, strong perfume and excessive accessories.
+One should avoid bright colored clothes, outlandish clothes, heavy makeup, strong perfume and excessive accessories.
 One should not wear revealing clothing such as sleeveless tops, mini skirts and short shorts.
 Bare feet are not allowed in the temple.

 General Manners in the Buddha Hall